lowderchris/setup-OS/README.md

 In addition, I often find myself in a caffeine induced trance when coding, and sometimes the keyboard can feel a bit slow when jumping around quickly in text on the command line.
 To speed this up a bit, access the Key repeat and delay settings under Settings > Keyboard.

+### Terminal

 When using the terminal to connect to a linux server over SSH, there can sometimes be some translation problems with key commands.
 If you notice backspaces being interpreted as odd character strings such as ^?...
 Enable the 'Delete sends Control-H' under the advanced terminal settings.

+To enable color coding of files when looking through a directory, add the following line to your ~/.bash_profile file,

+	alias ls = 'ls -G'

 ## LaTeX